Updated from its original publishing date August 15, 2014, to include ‘Additional Resources’ section and SIGECAPS.

-As the world stands in disbelief of the death of famous comedian and actor Robin Williams, it is difficult for most to fathom the thought that a man who made multiple generations laugh over the years could be battling depression.
-Despite his fame, fortune, and wealth, he was just as susceptible to the illness of depression as the rest of the estimated 18 million American adults who suffer from this disease (www.allaboutdepression.com).
+It is becoming all too commonplace to turn on the news and see yet another celebrity has committed suicide.
+From comedians to food critics to religious leaders – no one is immune to experiencing mental illness.
+Despite one’s fame, fortune, and wealth, we are all susceptible to mental health issues like depression.
+There are an estimated 16.2 million American adults who suffer from this illness (nimh.nih.gov).
 Depression is no respecter of age, race, gender, income, marital status, nor faith beliefs.
-While it may impact individuals to varying degrees, it has the ability to impact us all.
+While it may impact individuals to varying degrees based on some of these demographics, it has the ability to negatively impact us all.
 Although there are some indicators that may put some at a higher risk for experiencing depression than others, such as having a lack of social support, you can be well loved, respected, valued and cared for and still struggle with Major Depressive Disorder.
-No one is immune to depression.

 When most people think about depression they imagine someone crying, feeling sad, and staying in bed all day.
-Most people probably think if someone is depressed their mood is really down and they are withdrawn.
-And for some people who experience depression this is exactly what they feel, but depression does not always look this way.
-Sometimes depression shows up as anger and irritability.
-Sometimes depression is loud and chaotic instead of quiet and sad.
-Sometimes it is in your face instead of withdrawn and subdued.
-Sometimes depression shows up in the form of “nit picking”, or “pushing other people’s buttons”, or feeling like someone is intentionally trying to push your buttons.
+Many people probably think if someone is depressed, their mood is really down and they are withdrawn.
+For some people who experience depression, this is exactly what they feel, but depression does not always look this way.
+Sometimes, depression shows up as anger and irritability.
+Sometimes depression is loud and chaotic, instead of quiet and sad.
+Sometimes it is in your face, instead of withdrawn and subdued.
+Sometimes depression shows up in the form of “nitpicking”, or “pushing other people’s buttons”, or feeling like someone is intentionally trying to push your buttons.

-Many people walk into my office describing these kinds of behaviors and are legitimately shocked when I say “sounds like you might be depressed”.
-Some folks get down right offended.
-You’d think I slapped them or something.
+Many people walk into my office describing these kinds of behaviors and are legitimately shocked when I say, “Sounds like you might be depressed”.
+Some folks get downright offended.
+You’d think I slapped them or cursed at them.
 “I’m not depressed”, one patient yelled at me.
-“I’m not crying all the time, I’m not staying at home, I get up and go to work every day, even though my boss is about to drive me crazy.
+“I’m not crying all the time.
+I’m not staying at home.
+I get up and go to work every day, even though my boss is about to drive me crazy.
 I take care of my kids and my husband, even though they are getting on my last nerve.
-I am still doing everything for everybody just like I always have, so I know I’m not depressed.
-I just want you to help me deal with these crazy people in my life because it’s something wrong with them, not me.
-If they would just leave me alone, I would be alright; I am not depressed.”
+I am still doing everything for everybody just like I always have!
+So, I know I’m not depressed.
+I just want you to help me deal with these crazy people in my life because it’s something wrong with them, not me!
+If they would just leave me alone, I would be alright; I AM NOT DEPRESSED!”
+These are what I call the “mad not sad” depressed people.
+Many times their depression is overlooked or may even be misdiagnosed due to their seeming lack of supporting symptoms if you’re looking for the traditional way many of us think about depression.

-And then there are those who, from the outside, appear to be doing quite fine.
-These are the “mask wearers”and they have mastered the art of masking their depression.
-They can be the life of the party when they are around others, but when they are alone they can experience feelings of hopelessness or they can be in a room full of other people, but feel like they are on an island all by themselves.
+Then there are those who, from the outside, appear to be doing quite fine.
+These are the “mask wearers” and they have mastered the art of masking their depression.
+They can be the life of the party when they are around others, but when they are alone they can experience feelings of hopelessness.
+They can be in a room full of other people and yet still feel like they are on an island all by themselves.
 Many people who experience this kind of depression may not even realize that they are depressed.
 They just know that they are feeling something that doesn’t feel right and they want it to stop.